 Let's take a look at some of the key components that make up Enterprise Monitor functionality.

 Advisors are components that parse and evaluate information received from the monitor agents.
-When the data meet the advisor's criteria threshold, an Event is raised.
+When the data meets the advisor's criteria threshold, an Event is raised.
 This event is fed into one or more Event Handlers, which perform some condition when an event is raised, allowing an email or an SNMP message to go out.
 These events will show themselves in Enterprise Monitor until they are manually closed by an operator.

 There are over 200 advisors in MySQL Enterprise Monitor covering 14 different categories, all of them enabled by default.
 There are two types of advisors - expression-based for simple filter criteria, and GUI-based for more advanced settings.
-You can also create your own custom advisors on the Advisor Management page.
+You can also create you own custom advisors on the Advisor Management page.

 The MySQL Query Analyzer gives you detailed information on the SQL statements performed against your database environment, grouping similar statements together.
-The Analyzer window gives you quantity and performance metrics on your SQL queries, and other details recorded by the MySQL Performance Schema.
+The Analyzer window gives you quantity and performance metrics on you SQL queries, and other details recorded by the MySQL Performance Schema.